Quick Links

 When it comes to e-invoicing, vendors take the path of least resistance.

-I.e. they will send invoices in formats which are easy for them and if you keep on accepting the invoices, there is no incentive for them to submit the invoices in your preferred way.
+They will send invoices in formats that are easy for them, and if you keep on accepting the invoices, there is no incentive for them to submit the invoices in your preferred way.

 To increase the invoice first time matching rate (invoices matched automatically without any intervention) you need to enforce e-invoicing for your vendors.